-- Stagger entry and exit times by department or teams. - Where possible, dedicate your exits to avoid dual use of entry ways. - Ensure utilization of signage that clearly designates entry and exit ways for the facility. - Where possible, create one-way traffic flow for entry and exit into/out of facility. - Provide required PPE at entry point(s). - Where possible, provide a separate entrance traffic flow for visitors. - Placement of proper PPE disposal receptacles at all exits. - Walk in single file, not next to each other, to avoid close contact in narrow aisles.
+- At office building entrances and exits provide visible markings with tape, paint, or other materials that illustrates safe distances for people queuing to pass through a turnstile, through a screening process, or any other situation where employees are funneled to a building entrance or exit. - Stagger entry and exit times by department or teams. - Where possible, dedicate your exits to avoid dual use of entry ways. - Ensure utilization of signage that clearly designates entry and exit ways for the facility. - Where possible, create one-way traffic flow for entry and exit into/out of facility. - Provide required PPE at entry point(s). - Place proper PPE disposal receptacles at all exits.

+• Walk in single file, not next to each other, to avoid close contact in narrow aisles.